-As a region with a strong industrial base, the North West and North Wales will face challenges in meeting the 2050 net-zero target.
-HyNet will help local industries remain viable for the future by reducing and eventually halting carbon emissions, keeping the region as an attractive place for industry to operate, invest and thrive.
+As a region with a strong industrial base, the North West and North Wales will face challenges in the road to decarbonisation.
+HyNet will help local industries remain viable for the future by reducing, and eventually halting, carbon emissions.
+This will keep the region as an attractive place for industry to operate, invest and thrive.

-As well as protecting tens of thousands of existing jobs, HyNet will create over 6,000 local roles, offering wider opportunities for local people.
+As well as protecting tens of thousands of existing jobs, HyNet will create over 6,000 local roles.
 The area’s industrial experience and cutting-edge science will create a hotspot for innovation, providing training and skills opportunities for locals in exciting, world-leading new sectors.

 Nationally, HyNet North West will help to deliver 75,000 jobs by 2035 through a hydrogen economy, and unlock over £18 billion in GVA (Gross Value Added).

 To successfully tackle climate change, all parts of the economy must decarbonise, including heavy industry.
 The Government is supporting projects to decarbonise six of the UK’s largest clusters of industry, and HyNet North West is one of these.